Devolution offers exciting opportunities

 What are other Combined Authorities doing?

-How will moving forward with devolution be decided?
+How was moving forward with devolution decided?

 How will this affect each councils' finances, budget position, and debt level?